alfondehesa/bootcamp_100/README.md

 # 100 Day Python Bootcamp
-Repository to hold my Python Bootcamp's project directories.
+Repository to hold all of my Python Bootcamp's project directories.